Cayey, Puerto Rico: History

 Hospital along with laboratories, and urgent care centers that cater to the poor and the elderly.

-With the construction of the Interstate (PR-52), Cayey has evolved into a "bedroom community" with gated housing developments, located just 30 minutes away from San Juan and 45 minutes away from Ponce.
-With pleasant weather and good private schools, Cayey has become a premium location for the affluent.
+With the construction of the Interstate (PR-52), Cayey has evolved into a "bedroom community" with gated housing developments, located just 30 minutes from San Juan and 45 minutes away from Ponce.
+With pleasant weather and good private schools, Cayey has become a prime location for the affluent.

 Hurricane Maria on September 20, 2017, triggered numerous landslides in Cayey with significant amount of rain and wind.
 The hurricane destroyed 3,000 homes in Cayey.